SJTU-ViSYS/M2DGR-plus/README.md

 ## NOTICE

-### This paper has been accepted by ICRA2024!
-Feel free to utilize this full dataset to facilitate your research on SLAM.
-Please give me a star if you like it.

 ### This dataset is based on [M2DGR](https://github.com/SJTU-ViSYS/M2DGR).
 And the algorithm code is [Ground-Fusion](https://github.com/SJTU-ViSYS/Ground-Fusion).
 The preprint version of this paper is [arxiv](http://arxiv.org/abs/2402.14308).